ploomber/soopervisor/doc/tutorials/_k8s-local.rst

     k3d image import ml-intermediate:latest --cluster mycluster
     argo submit -n argo --watch training/argo.yaml

-You'll see that this time, only the ``fit`` task ran, because that's the only tasks whose source code change, we call this incremental builds, and they're a great feature for quickly running experiments in your pipeline such as changing model hyperparameters or adding new pre-processing methods; it saves a lot of time since you don't have to execute the entire pipeline every time.
+You'll see that this time, only the ``fit`` task ran because that's the only tasks whose source code change, we call this incremental builds, and they're a a great feature for quickly running experiments in your pipeline, such as changing model hyperparameters or adding new pre-processing methods; it saves a lot of time since you don't have to execute the entire pipeline every time.